hbk91/2021StudyNotes/SIE_Prep.md

 | **Employee Eligibility**             | Must have earned $750+ in 3 of last 5 years                                 | Earned $5,000 in any 2 preceding years and expects $5,000 this year       |
 | **Withdrawals Before 59½**          | Tax + 10% penalty                                                            | Tax + 25% penalty if within 2 years of participation; 10% thereafter      |
 | **Ideal For**                        | Self-employed or small businesses with variable income                      | Small employers seeking a straightforward plan with employee contributions |

+---

+### **Business Conduct Rules:**

+#### MSRB Investor Brochure:

+- Summarizes kep principles of the MSRB's customer protection rules and provides a link to the MSRB rulebook

+---

+### **Various Disclosure/Agreement Documents:**

+#### New Account Form:

+- Script used in telemarketing is retail communication - Approval required by a principal before first use
+- Obtain all necessary information from the customer prior to account opening (Patriot Act)
+- Account has to be approved by a designated principal
+- After, the account is opened a firm has 30 days to send the information back to the customer for verification

+#### Margin Agreement:

+**When:** Customers must sign and return to their brokers before they begin trading.
+**What:** Hypothecation Agreement, Credit Agreement, Loan Consent Form (Optional)

+#### Margin Disclosure Agreement:

+**When:** Prior or at the time of opening an account, and annually thereafter **What:** General Info and risks of a Margin Account

+#### Options Agreement:

+**When:** Must sign within 15 days of account approval **What:** It has positions limits/allowable options which a customer can take

+#### Options Disclosure Document:

+**When:** At or before a registered options principal approves the account **What:** It has been prepared by the OCC for general info/risks of Options

+#### Discretionary Accounts:

+- Principal must approve the account, and approve each discretionary trade promptly after execution

+#### DVP vs RVP:

+**Delivery vs Payment:** **Pay money before or at the same time** as securities are delivered **Receipt vs Payment:** **Pay money before** securities are delivered

+---

+### **Titling Accounts:**

+- Individual Accounts
+- Joint Accounts
+- JTIC
+- JTWROS
+- Fiduciary Accounts
+- Trust Account
+  - Revocable: May be cancelled as the trustor pleases
+  - Irrevocable: Can't be cancelled without the approval of the beneficiary
+- Business Accounts:
+   - Corporate Account
+   - Partnership Account (Investment Clubs)

+---

+### **Customer Account Maintenance:**

+#### Account Statements:

+- **Send Quarterly statements**, if there is:
+  - Security Position
+  - Money Balance
+  - Any account activity since last statement

+- **Send Monthly statement,** if there is:
+   - **Active Account:** Purchases, sales, interest or dividends, or any funds flowing in or out of the account.
+   - **Account has penny stocks or Options**

+#### Trade Confirmations

+- **When:** At or before settlement
+- **What:** Apart from trade details:
+  - Inform if the broker acted as a broker or a dealer
+  - Any control relationship b/w securities issuer and the broker

+#### Munis Confirmations:

+- Inform Yield to Worst (lower of YTC or YTM)

+#### Customer Mail:

+- Broker can hold for 3 months, provided customer gives a written request
+- More than 3 months, customer should give a proper reason: such as security/safety - convenience can't be a reason

+### Cus